 - An atmosphere of support and inclusion rather than criticism.

 - A willingness to listen to their viewpoint.

 - Suggestions and support about problems in school.

 - Co-operation to achieve the schools aims and objectives.

 - A fair and consistent implementation of the school discipline policy.

 - A consistent approach to handling troubled children.

 - An atmosphere that encourages professional development and a willingness to learn and change.

 The school expects that you will:

-• Give one emergency telephone contact number and two additional phone numbers if the pupil needs to be collected from school.
+- Gives the child’s PPs number, one emergency telephone contact number and two additional phone numbers, should the parent/guardian need to be contacted in case of an emergency or collected from school.